 Once you’ve finished your first section of diagonal lines, you’re ready to begin on the next section.
 This time you’ll do your lines in the opposite direction of the first section, roughly matching up the starting point of each line with those on the previous section.
 Repeat this process in each section until the wall is complete.

 Carefully peel off each piece of electrical tape, then step back and enjoy your beautiful DIY stencil wall!

 This project was easy and inexpensive since I had most of the supplies already on hand!
-It only took an afternoon of my time to complete it and I’m thrilled with the results!
-We added a table my hubby built specifically for that space and, after adding some decor, our entryway is now a welcoming hub for our guests!
+It only took an afternoon of my time to complete it and I’m thrilled with the results – it's one of the best staircase ideas if you're looking to add some interest to your hallway.
+We added a table my husband built specifically for that space and, after adding some decor, our entryway is now a welcoming hub for our guests!
 It makes a great first impression and ties everything together for a cohesive look throughout our home.